-I will be out of town for 9 days (between March 13th and 22nd), and so will not be shipping or open for visitors at the gallery.
-The Indigo Arts website will be active as always, I will respond to emails, and I will be able to ship orders after March 23, 2023.
+I will be out of the country for about six weeks, from May 1st to June 17th, and so will not be shipping orders or open for visitors at the gallery after April 27.
+The Indigo Arts website will be active as always.
+Because I will be traveling in a remote area I will not have email or phone access for most of the time.
+I will respond to messages as soon as possible.
+I will be able to process and ship orders after June 17th, 2026.
+Thank you for your patience.

 Guatemala's Folk Saints: Maximon/San Simon, Rey Pascual, Judas, Lucifer, and Others